deejaygraham/sketchnoting-for-developers/draft.md

 And yet as a culture, little children are not self-concious when they draw, but as we grow up and get more "serious" and "professional" we gradually get the feeling that it's not the done thing.

+All children are artists.
+The problem is how to remain an artist once he grows up. - Picasso.

 Thankfully concepts like Visual Thinking and problem solving and Visual Notetaking are starting to be picked up and adopted by the agile community in all kinds of ways.
 This adoption is based purely on the effectiveness of these techniques for communication and learning.